josefigueredo/webcam_overlay/README.md

 # Webcam Overlay

-Motivations: Whenever I share (present) my screen in google meet the viewers maximize the window and the webcams view hide.
+Motivations: Whenever I share (present) my screen in Google Meet the viewers maximizes the window and the webcams view hide.
+I feel that when a viewer sees the face of the presenter the ideas are communicated better.
-I try using OBS but the resolution of the webcam view is 720px max.
-The work arround that I find was to create a transparent circular overlay window to achieve that.
+I try using OBS with an overlay but the resolution of the Google Meet Webcam View is 720px max and can downstream to 320px.
+I searched in internet and didn't find any suitable software and decided to create QT app with a transparent circular overlay window to achieve that.

 ## How to run it